adamdjbrett/designden-rev2/README.md

 * * *

 ## A. Intro
-build a react web app for a school called "The Design Den" the homepage should have two buttons create an account and Login
+build a react web app for a school called "The Parish STEM Design Den" the homepage should have two buttons create an account and Login

 ## B. Account Types